creditkarma/thrift-server/packages/thrift-client/README.md

 })
 ```

-This sends data along unaltered, but adds a header `X-Fake-Token` to the outgoing request.
+This sends data along unaltered, but adds a header `x-fake-token` to the outgoing request.
 When you send along options, the options are deep merged with any previous options that were applied.

 #### Applying Middleware to Incoming Responses